-On September 15, 2023, a cash payment of \$200,000 was received from TomaGold.
+On September 15, 2023, the Corporation received a cash payment of \$200,000 from TomaGold.

-On February 8, 2024, the Corporation announced that it extended the LOI accorded to Tomagold by 45 days to allow completion of due diligence and secure financing to acquire the Corporation's East Block of advanced copper-gold properties.
-On April 12, 2024, the LOI was further extended to April 30, 2024 and the purchase price was adjusted upward by \$500,000.
+On February 8, 2024, the Corporation announced that it had extended the "Option to Purchase" by 45 days to allow completion of due diligence by TomaGold and for TomaGold to secure financing to acquire the Corporation's East Block of advanced copper-gold properties.
+On April 12, 2024, the date to finalize the transaction was further extended to April 30, 2024 and the purchase price was adjusted upward by \$500,000.